abelwold/abelwold/README.md

 ### 📝 - AML Projects

-In this project I tried to show how different types of ML models can be used in different datasets.
+In this projects I tried to show how different types of ML models can be used in different datasets.
 - Linear Regression
 - Classification logit
 - CART